TheDoubleH/thedoubleh.dev/content/meetme/index.md

 Shorty after coming home to Los Angeles, CA I submitted a session for Dynamics CON Live, and was encouraged to submit additional sessions.
 Thankfully after some conversations with Brad Prendergast (aka @dvlprlife) we ended up getting two sessions approved.

 That is how it started. hopefully I will see you at some of the events.
-Checkout my Sessionnize profile [here!](https://sessionize.com/TheDoubleH/)
+Checkout my Sessionize profile [here!](https://sessionize.com/TheDoubleH/)

 ## Events